Guide to Vestmanna – Historical Treasure and Alluring Nature

 There is no doubt that the name Vestmanna originates from westmen.
 The Norwegian Viking excursions went mostly to the west and to the West Land, which was the collective name that Vikings gave all countries in the west.

-Most journeys from Norway went to Britain and Ireland and the Norwegians came across different people here, which they called westmen.
-The people in Vestmanna might therefore be the second or third generation of Northerner, which married Scotsmen, Irishmen or people on the nearby islands.
+The people in Vestmanna might therefore be the second or third generation of Northerner.
+These people married Scotsmen, Irishmen or people on the nearby islands.

 From Farming Village to Tourist Attraction

 Historically Vestmanna has been a traditional farming village.
 People have made a living out of sheep, milk from cattle, fishing and birding.
-The outfields in Vestmanna includes a vast area from the village Saksun with its recognisable landscape and distinctive old turf houses.
+The outfields in Vestmanna includes a vast area from the hamlet Saksun with its recognisable landscape and distinctive old turf houses.

 In their minds, they met Irish monks named Papi or Christian monks.
 These monks lived here in ancient times.